 Address: Barnsley House, Barnsley, Cirencester, Gloucestershire GL7 5EE

-Famed for its glorious gardens, Barnsley House is crafted from honey-toned stone and is centrally located within the Gloucestershire village of the same name.
-It’s an unashamedly romantic retreat, with mullioned windows, roaring fireplaces and chic yet laid-back decor.
+Famed for its glorious gardens, I know you’ll love Barnsley House.
+It’s crafted from honey-toned stone and is centrally located within the Gloucestershire village of the same name.

-The spa set among the beautiful gardens is a big draw, and The Village Pub over the road is under the same ownership.
 There’s an on-site restaurant, named The Potager to reflect the kitchen garden ethos.
 Barnsley House also has its own cinema, which hosts regular film evenings.

 Rooms and suites combine fresh and classic countryside charm with ultra comfortable beds, roll top tubs, soothing muted hues, Nespresso machines and a fully stocked snack pantry.
-The Village Pub also has half a dozen rooms, while Home Farm Cottage accommodates up to six.

 5. Cowley Manor